thorerik88/nordic-footwear/readme.md

 A simple overview of the use/purpose of the project.

 ## Description
-Purpose of this site is to build an e-commerce website.
+An e-commerce project to test the use of localstorage and API's, including multiple pages.

 - Design
 - Incl home, product list, product detail and cart pages
 - Admin pages
 - Responsive all devices

-## Build with
+## Built with
 - Vanilla coding
 - SASS
 - Bootstrap